A Mathematical Dashboard for the Analysis of Italian COVID-19 Epidemic Data: Data acquisition, processing, and analysis

-By analysing the time series of the \textit{total positive} cases using a log scale (see Figure~\ref{fig:twowaveslog}) along the full evolution of the epidemic in Italy, we can observe, for the first epidemic wave, an exponential growth $f(t)=Ce^{\lambda_1 t}$ (which is linear in log scale with slope $\lambda_1$) located in the first two weeks of March with a doubling time of approximately $3$ days.
-During the second half of August, very likely because of the relaxation of social distances during holidays and newly imported cases from abroad, a few days of exponential growth can be observed, although featuring a much lower growth factor $\lambda_2$, yielding a doubling time of approximately $15$ days.
-Finally, what we will refer to as the second wave had its exponential growth during October, with growth factor $\lambda_3$ and a doubling time of about $8$ days.
-We believe this is likely connected to the increased number of contacts associated with the school opening in September and related commuting, the restart of recreational activities in closed ambiences, and the full recovery of the working activities that were dramatically reduced during the spring lockdown, as well as (although at a minor extent) during the summer period.
+By analysing the time series of the \textit{positive} cases using a log scale (see Figure~\ref{fig:twowaveslog}) along with the full evolution of the epidemic in Italy, we can observe, for the first epidemic wave, an exponential growth $f(t)=Ce^{\lambda_1 t}$ (which is linear in log scale with slope $\lambda_1$) \AQ{for} the first two weeks of March with a doubling time of approximately $3$ days.

+During the second half of August, very likely because of the relaxation of social distances during \AQ{the summer holidays and the }newly imported cases from abroad, a few days of exponential growth can be observed, although featuring a much lower growth factor $\lambda_2$, yielding a doubling time of approximately $15$ days.
+Finally, what we will refer to as the second wave had its exponential growth last October, with a growth factor $\lambda_3$ and a doubling time of about $8$ days.
+This was very likely connected to the increased number of contacts associated with the school opening in September and related commuting, the restart of recreational activities in closed ambiences, \LD{seasonality}, and the full recovery of the working activities that were dramatically reduced during the spring lockdown, as well as (although at a minor extent) during the summer period. \LD{Finally, we observe an exponential growth starting by the end of February 2021 and due to new virus variants featuring a higher transmission rate (see the discussion in Section~\ref{sec:variants}).} \NP{Although, in this case, the growth rate $\lambda_4$ appears to be lower than previous ones with a corresponding doubling time of approximately $36$ days, the fact that this new outbreak is starting from a \LD{much larger} \AQ{number} (more than half a million) of positive \LD{individuals} makes the situation at present \LD{(early March 2021)} extremely critical.}